-This method uses normally a
+This boiler level measuring method uses a

 differential pressure measuring system with "wet leg", that is, the